mjsandagi/sorting-algorithm-visualiser/README.md

 ### Quick Sort

 Quick Sort is an efficient, in-place, comparison-based, divide and conquer sorting algorithm.
-It works by selecting a 'pivot' element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.
+It works by selecting a "pivot" element from the array and partitioning the other elements into two sub-arrays, according to whether they are less than or greater than the pivot.

 ### Bogo Sort